vega113/WaveInCloud/spec/federation/wavespec.rst

 element.
 It is used to indicate that the wave server has committed deltas up to this point.

 * 'version' -- REQUIRED attribute which contains the version of the wavelet.
+The value of this attribute is a 64-bit integer to base 10.

 delta
 -----